Professor David Mann, Research Associate

 I study and research diatoms, from fundamental questions on the nature of species, through to practical applications such as water quality monitoring.

 I became interested in cryptogams at school, during fungus forays in Essex woodlands.
-I swopped to algae at university and, during my 40+ year career in Edinburgh University and the Botanics, I have focused mainly on diatoms, a group of microscopic algae that produce elaborate silica shells and perform about 20% of photosynthesis on Earth (every fifth breath you takeā¦).
+I swopped to algae at university and, during my 50-year research career in Bristol and Edinburgh Universities and the Botanics, I have focused mainly on diatoms, a group of microscopic algae that produce elaborate silica shells and perform about 20% of photosynthesis on Earth (every fifth breath you takeā¦).
+I now work full-time between the Royal Botanic Garden and the Institute for Agrifood Research and Technology (IRTA) in Catalonia, supported by my RBGE pension!
+A major focus currently is the use of metabarcoding (high-throughput sequencing of community or environmental DNA) to document the diversity and distributions of aquatic microalgae as their habitats change rapidly because of climate and other environmental change.